dpair12/Organizing-HTML-Structure/README.md

 Created Multiple Commits with Descriptions of Changes I Made

 ## Screenshot of Deployed Application
-A screenshot of the deployed application can be found in the following directory: .assets/images/screenshots/deployed-app.png.
+Three screenshots of the deployed application can be found in the following directory: [/.assets/images/screenshots/]

+## Link to Live Application

+You can view the live application on GitHub Pages by using the following link: (https://dpair12.github.io/Organizing-HTML-Structure/)

 ## Guidelines for Uses